-A lot of fitness and weight loss information is aimed at experienced exercisers.
-Things like five-day workout splits, high-intensity interval training, and intermittent fasting are undeniably effective, but for the average beginner, they’re also unnecessarily complicated.
+A lot of fitness and weight loss information targets experienced exercisers with methods like five-day workout splits, high-intensity interval training, and intermittent fasting.
+While these approaches are effective, they can be overly complex for beginners.

 Eating for Weight Loss

 You may be wondering why an article titled Gym Workout for Beginners to Lose Weight starts with a section on nutrition.
 The answer is that, to lose weight, your diet is arguably the most important factor affecting your success.

 We have a saying in the fitness industry; you can’t outrun a bad diet.
 Honestly, it doesn’t matter how hard you work out; if you aren’t paying attention to what you eat, your progress will never be anything but disappointing.

 Think of good nutrition as your weight loss foundation.

 It’s beyond the scope of this article to provide you with a diet to follow.
 After all, we all have different food preferences, eating schedules, nutritional needs, and grocery budgets.
 A diet that’s perfect for one person may be entirely unsuitable for someone else.
 Instead, follow these steps to create your own sustainable eating plan.

 Body fat is stored calories.
 One pound of fat is roughly equal to 3,500 calories.
 To burn fat, you need to provide your body with fewer calories than it needs.
 This creates a calorie deficit or negative energy balance.
 Faced with a calorie shortfall, your body is forced to burn fat for energy.
 No deficit means no fat loss – simple!

 While you could just eat less and hope you’ve created a caloric deficit, you’ll probably get better results if you work out how many calories you need per day and then adjust your food intake accordingly.